 If there is gas in the property, we will need to arrange for a Gas Safety Record to be carried out by a qualified engineer.
 This would need to be done annually along with a service.

-Carbon Monoxide Detectors and Smoke Alarms
+Carbon Monoxide Alarms and Smoke Alarms

 All soft furnishings provided as part of the let have to comply with Fire and Furnishing Regulations that stipulate that all foam based items are fire retardant.
 This is shown by a Fire Safety sticker present on items, however, any items pre 1950 and post 1990 will automatically comply with the regulations.